ETHICS & POLICIES

 We also share our metrics with third parties, including commercial services, who provide users and readers with metrics illustrating our impact factor, and other such metrics.
 We appreciate the support provided to us by third parties such as Crossref, and other indexing bodies (through the provision of data, access, or fees) that have actively facilitated our work of disseminating our metrics and data statistics.

 We aim to respond to and resolve all complaints quickly and constructively.
-The procedures to investigate and resolve complaints followed by Emerging Science Journal aims to be fair and balanced for those making complaints and for those being complained about.
+The procedures to investigate and resolve complaints followed by BJMSR aims to be fair and balanced for those making complaints and for those being complained about.
 The complaint can be made by writing an email.

 All complaints will be acknowledged within three working days.